What changes about a VRF system once you cross into Alhambra

-Most Alhambra homeowners do not need another sales page about comfort.
-They need a VRF system scope that names what the building gives the contractor to work with: courtyard rentals, postwar homes, compact lots, and split-system replacements, warm inland days, dense streets, attic heat, and compact equipment yards, and service yard clearances, ductless line routes, old returns, and electrical upgrades.
-Cali HVAC starts every proposal with those constraints visible, then moves on to equipment.
+Premium VRF and Multi-Zone Installation in Alhambra should be judged by the installed result, not by the equipment box that arrives on the truck.
+Alhambra projects bring courtyard rentals, postwar homes, compact lots, and split-system replacements, warm inland days, dense streets, attic heat, and compact equipment yards, and service yard clearances, ductless line routes, old returns, and electrical upgrades.
+That is why Cali HVAC treats every VRF system as a measured system handoff.

 Local building reality for a Alhambra vrf system install